Germany's far-right AfD: 'We have a clear mandate to govern' – DW – 09/01/2024

 Enough seats to paralyze parliament?

-Even if it is not in government in either state, the AfD will have a special instrument of power at its disposal: the so-called blocking minority.
-With its thirty-plus share of the vote in Saxony and Thuringia, it can block decisions that require a two-thirds majority in parliament, and thereby paralyze democratic processes.
+Even if it's not in government in either state, the AfD will have a special instrument of power at its disposal: the so-called blocking minority.
+With its 30-plus share of the vote in Saxony and Thuringia, it can block decisions that require a two-thirds majority in parliament, and thereby paralyze democratic processes.

 As the strongest political force, the AfD would also have the right to select the president of the state parliament, a position that holds far-reaching power.
 The president of the parliament organizes the election of the state premier and can appoint and dismiss important civil servants.
 The president of the parliament can also refuse to sign legislation into effect.

-Numerous grassroots organizations have been warning against this.
-They have been complaining for months that the AfD has shifted the political debate far to the right with its anti-immigration slogans.
+Numerous grassroots organizations have been warning against this trend, saying for months that the AfD has shifted the political debate far to the right with its anti-immigration slogans.

+Begrich cautioned German politicians against drawing the wrong conclusions from the state elections, and warned against condemning all voters in eastern Germany as far-right and undemocratic.

 This article was originally written in German.